On a campus in chaos, a Howard University student became a viral villain. Is he a scammer or a scapegoat?

 That commencement day, Hankerson finished his speech, adjusted his tassel and exited to applause.

 Three years later, he’s become the target of a more malevolent kind of attention, and Howard University is in the news under far less celebratory circumstances.
-Last week, the university was pressured to reveal that, over nine years, workers in the financial aid office had misappropriated money, double-dipping by accepting tuition benefits and simultaneously awarding themselves university grants.
+Late last month, the university was pressured to reveal that, over nine years, workers in the financial aid office had misappropriated money, double-dipping by accepting tuition benefits and simultaneously awarding themselves university grants.

 As angered students prepared a demonstration — over several issues including tuition hikes and campus safety — they rehashed what they knew about the financial misappropriation, which was first reported in an article on the blogging platform Medium.
 Using anonymous sources, the now-deleted Medium post provided alleged dollar amounts of the misappropriated money.
 Alleged images of its dispersal.
 And alleged names.
 One in particular.
 The post claimed that more than $400,000 had been awarded to a current law student who’d also attended Howard for his undergraduate degree: a former student-employee named Tyrone Hankerson.

-Suddenly, the expensive-looking clothing on Hankerson’s blog and social media accounts seemed, to some, to take on new meaning: “Another semester down, another bag secured,” he’d captioned one photo of himself carrying a dapper attache.
+Suddenly, the expensive-looking clothing on Hankerson’s blog and social media accounts seemed, to some, to take on new meaning: “Another semester down, another bag secured,” he’d captioned one photo of himself carrying a dapper attache case.
 In another photo, he wore a fur coat.

 Readers found the postings and became enraged.
 “This man stole $429,000 in Financial Aid at Howard y’all,” wrote one person on Twitter, pasting a particularly luxe-looking image.
 “Everyone say hello to the Finesse God Tyrone,” wrote another.